 And they are having lovely adventures together!

-Emma loves Valentine’s Day, so we’ve done some fun activities through the years!
-The felt hearts we sewed last year still make their way around the house, the kids play with their flannel board felt hearts on a regular basis, and I think next week I’ll show Emma how to make a felt woven heart.
+Emma loved Valentine’s Day when she was small, so we’ve done some fun activities through the years!
+These felt hearts still make their way around the house, Anna still plays with our flannel board felt hearts, and I think next week I’ll show Anna how to make a felt woven heart.
 Maybe we’ll make an “I love you” handprint card again, too!
-Emma is already hard at work on making her own valentines!

 R would love that.